swiftlang/swift-foundation/Proposals/NNNN-CurrentBundle.md

 However, in the context of loading resources, `#bundle` is more accurate than `Bundle.main`, as it's correct in the majority of scenarios.
 Developers specifying `Bundle.main` when loading resources often want what `#bundle` offers, and calling the macro `#bundle` makes it easier to discover.

 We think that consistency with existing Swift macros overweighs, and that the similarity to `Bundle.main` is an advantage for discoverability.

+### Using a separate macro for `LocalizedStringResource.BundleDescription`
+An earlier version of this proposal suggested to add `#bundle` and `#bundleDescription`, to work with `String(localized: ... bundle: Bundle)` and `LocalizedStringResource(... bundle: LocalizedStringResource.BundleDescription)`.

+Upon closer inspection, we can make LSR work with an instance of `Bundle` and have the proposed initializer convert it to a `LocalizedStringResource.BundleDescription` internally.
+This way, we only have to provide one macro, which makes it easier to discover for developers.

 ## Future Directions